-Momentum is organised and supported by a team of volunteers, young professional women, who aspire in real ways to make a positive difference to the girls participating in the programme.
-Currently there are currently 15 young professionals involved.
+Momentum Leadership is organised and supported by a team of volunteers, young professional women, who aspire in real ways to make a positive difference to those participating in the programme.
+Currently there are over 20 young professionals involved.
 We aim to ensure there is a broad spectrum of professions who volunteer so that the girls participating in the programme can know young professionals from all areas of work: science, business, creative arts, public and private sector.

 Maire started her career in law qualifying as a barrister and working in a financial setting.
 Since then she graduated with a degree in Irish and Geography and is now working as a secondary school teacher.
 Throughout her career Maire has always worked with teenagers and on many programmes and social initiatives.
 Passionate about social work and volunteering she has volunteered on many social projects at home and abroad.

 María is Assistant Professor of International Human Resources Management in the UCD Smurfit Business School.
 She holds a PhD in Management and MSc in International Management from the University of Limerick.
 Prior to this, she obtained a BSc in Business Studies from Universidad Autonoma (Madrid, Spain).
 Passionate about the global integration of human resources practices and the transformational role of HR.
 Her interest in youth development and social outreach led her to become a youth leader and mentor over 12 years ago.
 Since then, she has been involved in different projects on a pro-bono basis.

 Emily studied International Business and Languages (Spanish) in Dublin Institute of Technology, where she spent her third year living in San Sebastián in Spain.
 Taking a gap year from college to save for a Marketing masters, Emily volunteers with Momentum Leadership in her spare time.